rngtng/httpyac-plugin-jq/README.md

 ## Usage

 Plugin adds support for JSON response processing with jq on the returned payload.
-This is usefull when e.g. explorative testing and API, but only focus on certain attributes.
+This is usefull when e.g. explorative testing an API, but only focus on certain attributes.
 It's enabled via meta data instruction `# @jq <command>`.
 See [jq](https://stedolan.github.io/jq/) and [node-jq](https://github.com/sanack/node-jq) what commands can be applied.

 If response doesn't have content-type `application/json` set, the meta data instruction will be ignored.

+If jq command fails, the response stays untouched and a warning is shown.

 ### Example